TaitoUnited/taito-cli/README.md

 Alternatively you can also implement a set of taito-cli plugins for the infrastructure in question (see the next chapter).

 > NOTE: When adding commands to your package.json, you are encouraged to follow the predefined command set that is shown by running `taito b-help`.
-The main idea behind `taito-cli` is that the same predefined command set works from project to project, no matter the technology or infrastructure.
+The main idea behind *taito-cli* is that the same predefined command set works from project to project, no matter the technology or infrastructure.

 ## Custom plugins

+### The basics

 This is how you implement your own custom plugin.